-For more information about the commission-approved curriculum for course in this program, please go to the link below: http://www.fdle.state.fl.us/CJSTC/Curriculum/Curriculum-Home.aspx.
+For more information about the commission-approved curriculum this program, please email the Florida Department of Law Enforcement Curriculum Section at Curriculum@fdle.state.fl.us.

 First Responder certification is available through testing with the National Registry of Emergency Medical Technicians (NREMT).
 The NREMT may be contacted at 614-888-4484. (http://vue.com/NREMT)